sch0lars/PUML-ERD-Generator/README.md

 1. Worksheet names should be named after tables and capitalized e.g. **STUDENT**.
 2. The "relationships" worksheet should be placed ***last*** in the workbook and *should not* be capitalized i.e. **relationships**.
 3. Each table worksheet should have the first row with an *Attribute* and *Key* cell, in that order and with that capitalization (title format).
+4. The name of the workbook does not matter.